 the majestic return of "What Star is This?" in its traditional major key.

-This piece received premiere performances in December 2017 by the Northwood-Kensett and Aplington-Parkersburg High School Bands in Iowa, and will be published by Alfred Music in 2020.
+This piece was premiered in December 2017 by the Northwood-Kensett and Aplington-Parkersburg High School Bands in Iowa.

 This piece was commissioned by the Wartburg College Concert Bands, in honor of Dr. Robert E. Lee, Director of Bands Emeritus.
 Dr. Lee's appreciation for both marches and opera was well known, in particular his appreciation for the music from the opera Lohengrin, by Richard Wagner.
 To honor both of these genres, this lighthearted march incorporates moments of "drama" by offering brief quotations of themes from Lohengrin, including snippets from "Prelude to Act Three," and "Elsa's Procession to the Cathedral."